IBM/aspera-cli/README.md

 ```

-The local folder (here, relative path: source_hot) is sent (upload) to basic fasp server, source files are deleted after transfer. growing files will be sent only once they dont grow anymore (based ona 8 second cooloff period).
+The local folder (here, relative path: source_hot) is sent (upload) to basic fasp server, source files are deleted after transfer. growing files will be sent only once they don't grow anymore (based on an 8-second cooloff period).
 If a transfer takes more than the execution period, then the subsequent execution is skipped (lock-port).

 # Aspera Health check and Nagios